ReflectCxx/ReflectionTemplateLibrary-CPP/Design-Docs/RTL_SYNTAX_AND_SEMANTICS.md

 With these constructs—namespaces, non-member functions, overloads, records `(class/struct)`, constructors, and methods—you now have the full registration syntax for RTL.
 Together, they let you build a complete reflective model of your C++ code.

-## Reflective Programming with RTL ⚡
+## Reflective Invocations with RTL ⚡

 Discover how to query, invoke, and manipulate functions and objects at runtime using RTL’s powerful reflection API.